 From brunoise to duxelles, from Hors d’Oeuvers to papillote, you might sometimes wonder if you are learning about food or the French Revolution.
 Learning French cuisine is a pilgrimage for all aspiring chefs.
 You need to pick up the terminology fast as well, which brings us to the next point.

 2. It’s very fast-paced

 You snooze and you lose in culinary school.
 A real-life kitchen is very fast-paced and your classroom is going to simulate the high intensity and pressure.
 Instructors and lecturers all expect you to perform to your full capacity.
 You will have to adapt quickly and obey instructions quickly, all while juggling between several other tasks.
-Through this, you will learn how to multitask efficiently, such as blanching summer vegetables while perfectly searing a fillet mignon.
+Through culinary arts schools, you will learn how to multitask efficiently, such as blanching summer vegetables while perfectly searing a fillet mignon.

 3. You will get hurt